1808 Info 4 for William Crompton

 Source: FHL Film TNA Ref RG11

-Dwelling: A cottage two doors beyond the wheelwright's house and shop
+Dwelling: [A cottage two doors beyond the wheelwright's house and shop]

 Place: Carnaby, York, England

-Name Rel Mar Age Occ Birthplace
+Name Rel Mar Age Occupation Birthplace

 Richard Chaplin Head M 35 Farm labourer Yorks, Driffield

-Mary Chaplin Wife M 29 Yorks, T?u?bald Wold??
+Mary Chaplin Wife M 29 Farmers wife Yorks, Newbald Wold

 Emily Crompton Step dau 7 Scholar Yorks, Nafferton